- Who We Serve

 - Inability to navigate challenges or opportunities on a project.

 Most teams rely on their monthly draw requests to understand what is and could happen on a project.
 Not only is that a bad management tool for decision-making (due to its backward-looking nature), but it isn’t timely and doesn’t inform a project’s future.
 On complex projects, teams need more than 12 static financial snapshots per year that only capture what happened 30 days prior.
 This line of thinking requires teams to lean on luck and happenstance instead of data and informed decision-making.
-How can a team build credible, data-driven forecasts based off of cost events that occurred 30+ days in the past?
+How can a team build credible, data-driven forecasts based on cost events that occurred 30+ days in the past?

 - Inability to benchmark or negotiate a proposal or change order.